 All of our pickups are Handcrafted and Handwound in our small workshop here in the UK.
 We are a two man team putting all of our knowledge and pride into our pickups.
 We don’t aim to make thousands of pickups each year, our aim is to make the best sounding pickups around.

 We are very confident that you will find our pickups to be a superb upgrade over your existing pickups and will give you more playing dynamics, character and of course improved tone.
-We are sure you’ll agree with us as all of our players have so far, however to enable you to buy our pickups with 100% confidence you can return them within 7 working days (14 for International Customers) for a full refund, less postage, if you’re not completely satisfied with them.
-No questions asked.
+We are sure you’ll agree with us as countless guitarists have so far.
+However, to enable you to buy our pickups with 100% confidence, if you’re not completely satisfied with them you can return them subject to our Terms and Conditions which can be found in our FAQ section.

 Identifying our Pickups